slewis74/Orienteer/README.md

         }
 ```

 The IoC setup here is very similar to the Xamarin Forms sample.
 The main difference is the way we hook into the underlying navigation provided by Windows Phone.
 Here we use an adapter that connects to the standard PhoneApplicationFrame and then monitors/controls the navigation.
+See my [blog post](http://blog.shannonlewis.me/2015/07/orienteer-winphone/) for other config details.

 ###IoC and Autofac
 Default modules